top of page

 Why?

-It’s not something that interested me greatly, I would have been content to be a backbencher and look after those who elected me.
+It’s not something that caught my mind greatly, I would have been content to be a backbencher and look after those who elected me.
 So I declined any further interest and Michael Gove became Surrey Heath’s MP.

 Since I’m not interested in touting myself up and down the country, and would rather serve a constituency that I live or work in or at least have some knowledge of (and I know Surrey Heath quite well) I haven’t taken the matter any further.